apache/beam/website/src/documentation/patterns/side-inputs.md

 To do this, you can utilize PeriodicSequence PTransform that will generate infinite sequence of elements with some real-time period:

-1. Use the PeriodicImpulse transform to genearate windowed periodic sequence.
+1. Use the PeriodicImpulse transform to generate windowed periodic sequence.

     a.
 MAX_TIMESTAMP can be replaced with some closer boundary if you want to stop generating elements at some point.